 The Ocean Floor?

 See the ripple-like pattern in the creek bed?
 Some signage in other parks mislead people, telling them that this is the result of the layer of rock being deposited by an ancient ocean.
 While it is true that a rock layer was deposited by an ancient ocean, the ripple pattern is in fact the result of modern water erosion.
 Both acidic rain and sand are to blame.
 Acidic rain puddles in the creek bed dissolving the limestone, creating these ripples.
 In the creek’s current, particles of sand will swirl around in these dimples, further carving them out.
 Any ripples from ocean currents in sand back then would have been long flattened out over millions of years and hundreds of tons of rock, sand and soil piled on top.
-The state should correct its signs.

 Proper creek-walk footwear